-Sclerotherapy is the injection of medication via a tiny needle used to destroy the vein walls of spider veins, reticular veins and small varicose veins.
+An injection of medication via a tiny needle used to destroy the vein walls of spider veins, reticular veins, and small varicose veins.
 The body breaks down the vein and absorbs it, eliminating the vein problem.
 It is an easy in-office procedure, with very minimal discomfort (no more than having shots).

-Microphlebectomy is an non-surgical in office procedure to remove bulging varicose veins near the skins’ surface.
+A nonsurgical, in-office procedure to remove bulging varicose veins near the skin’a surface.
 Tiny incisions are made over the large bulging veins and a small hook permanently removes the vein in small segments, requiring no sutures.

-These before and after photos show the dramatic improvements to your legs.
+This before and after photo shows the dramatic improvement to your legs.